Current Projects

 Funded by Nýsköpunarsjóður Námsmanna, this collaborative research project by Rain Adriann Mason and Atli Freyr Guðmundsson explores the theories about the uses of the slightly sunken buildings found on farms like Eiríksstaðir.

-Filming: Profilm -The Far Traveler
+Profilm - The Far Traveler

-Filming: America's Lost Vikings
+America's Lost Vikings

 A documentary by Arrow Media discussing the evidence supporting the the Icelanders reaching Canada around the year 1000 CE.